Tool: Use by other animals

-Among other mammals, both wild and captive elephants are known to create tools using their trunks and feet, mainly for swatting flies, scratching, plugging up waterholes that they have dug (to close them up again so the water doesn't evaporate), and reaching food that is out of reach.
+Among other mammals, both wild and captive elephants are known to create tools using their trunks and feet, mainly for swatting flies, scratching, plugging up waterholes that they have dug (to close them up again so the water does not evaporate), and reaching food that is out of reach.
 Many other social mammals particularly have been observed engaging in tool-use.
 A group of dolphins in Shark Bay uses sea sponges to protect their beaks while foraging.
 Sea otters will use rocks or other hard objects to dislodge food (such as abalone) and break open shellfish.
 Many or most mammals of the order Carnivora have been observed using tools, often to trap or break open the shells of prey, as well as for scratching.

 Corvids (such as crows, ravens and rooks) are well known for their large brains (among birds) and tool use.
 New Caledonian crows are among the only animals that create their own tools.
 They mainly manufacture probes out of twigs and wood (and sometimes metal wire) to catch or impale larvae.
 Tool use in some birds may be best exemplified in nest intricacy.
 Tailorbirds manufacture 'pouches' to make their nests in.
 Some birds, such as weaver birds, build complex nests utilizing a diverse array of objects and materials, many of which are specifically chosen by certain birds for their unique qualities.
 Woodpecker finches insert twigs into trees in order to catch or impale larvae.
 Parrots may use tools to wedge nuts so that they can crack open the outer shell of nuts without launching away the inner contents.
 Some birds take advantage of human activity, such as carrion crows in Japan, which drop nuts in front of cars to crack them open.

 Several species of fish use tools to hunt and crack open shellfish, extract food that is out of reach, or clear an area for nesting.
 Among cephalopods (and perhaps uniquely or to an extent unobserved among invertebrates), octopuses are known to use tools relatively frequently, such as gathering coconut shells to create a shelter or using rocks to create barriers.